DevOpsDolapo/DevOps_Projects/PROJECT3/Project3.md

 1. Set up a domain

 The first thing to do is set up a domain.
-For this project I'll be creating the domain `pjlamp_stack` alongside the custom web root folder `html` in `/var/www/`.
+For this project I'll be creating a domain `pjlamp_stack` alongside the custom web root folder `html` in `/var/www/`.

 ![Alt text](Images/virtual_host_folder.jpg)